H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/Gitea-Runner.md

 2. **Apply ConfigMap & Deployment**

-   Ensure the configuration in `gitea-runner-dind.yaml` is correct, then apply:
+   Update the deployment file (`gitea-runner-dind.yaml`) with your specific settings, particularly the `GITEA_INSTANCE_URL` and `GITEA_RUNNER_REGISTRATION_TOKEN`.
+Once you have verified that the configuration is correct, apply the changes using the following command:

    ```bash
    kubectl apply -f gitea-runner-dind.yaml